armortal/protobuffed/README.md

 `protobuffed` uses a single configuration file that resides each project repository.
 The only requirement is for all developers to have this binary installed and everything else is handled seamlessly.

+> :warning: This project is currently in beta and we may make a changes (potentially breaking) as we gather feedback from early adopters until we get to the first stable major version 1.0.0

 ## Contents

 - [Getting Started](#getting-started)